Current Research Degree Students

 You should arrange a meeting with your Supervisory Team during your first week.
 This will give you an opportunity to meet those who will support you and to discuss your work schedule for the first few months.
 Take this opportunity to ask any questions you have or to discuss work patterns, holidays and breaks.

 At this meeting it is useful to discuss your understanding of your research area, and any interesting books/articles you have read relating to the research.
 Your Supervisor will guide you on the requirements of your literature review, and discuss a work plan or a way forward for the first few months of your study.
-It is important that by the end of the first month you complete the Research Student Progress Meeting Form, if appropriate, as this form allows both yourself and your Principal Supervisor to agree some preliminary targets for your research programme.
+It is important that by the end of the first month you complete the Research Student Progress Log Form, if appropriate, as this form allows both yourself and your Principal Supervisor to agree some preliminary targets for your research programme.

 It's important that you and your Principal Supervisor discuss your project on a regular basis to ensure you are both happy with progress.
 Before the end of the first month you should have agreed with your Principal Supervisor how often these meetings will take place.